Dheeraj-Reddy-Mallapu/bit_brothers_assignment/README.md

-# Flutter BitBrothers Assignment 💳 - By Dheeraj Reddy Mallapu
+# Flutter BitBrothers Assignment 💳

+- by Dheeraj Reddy Mallapu

-## Dependencies uses:
+## Dependencies used:

 1. http: for API calls
 2. shared_preferences: to keep user logged in